 Theatre Arts and Musical Theatre

-The Department of Theatre Arts provides a strong theoretical and practical approach to the study of the art and craft of theatre.
-Students who major in Theatre Arts prepare for graduate studies and/or careers directly related to performance, design/technology, management and dramaturgy.
-Students also combine theatre studies with other majors and/or minors such as Music, Art and Media, to enhance work opportunities within the entertainment industry.
+Our NAST-accredited Department of Theatre Arts provides a strong professional training approach to the study of the art and craft of theatre.
+Students who major in theatre arts prepare for careers directly related to performance, design/technology, management, and dramaturgy.
+Our Musical Theatre program now provides students with a Bachelor in Fine Arts, reflecting the quality and quantity of training they will receive here.

 The theatre department keeps consistent with the university’s mission to serve as an accessible and responsive intellectual resource for the people and institutions of Connecticut.
 The department provides a thorough, modern education in the theory, skills and technology of theatre production and performance that is tailored to the individual student’s background and career objectives.